RebornBeat/SENTINEL-WEAR-Wearable-Distributed-Sensing-for-Personal-Awareness-Research-Framework-/README.md

 All node detections are expressed in this stabilized frame via `omni-sense-frames::BodyFrameStabilizer`.
 Stabilization mode (World, Translational, None) configurable per application.

+**Translational stabilization (default):** Body frame co-translates with wearer but does not co-rotate.
+"Approach from right rear" means actual approach from that direction, regardless of which way the wearer is facing.

 Walk-through calibration (`sentinel-body-frame::WalkThroughCalibrator`) establishes geometric offsets of each node relative to the torso origin.
 The 360° pendant calibration includes angular offset of each camera module relative to the pendant center.

+**Head-torso separation:** When eyewear node is present, head orientation is computed separately from torso orientation, enabling correct attribution of forward-facing detections regardless of head position.

 ---